 Other Amenities: ADA Compliant, Bus Parking, Food/Beverage Services, Gift Shop, Groups Welcome, Guided Group Tours, Indoor Activity, Meeting/Event Facilities, Pet Friendly

-Dates of Operation: Historic House, Krieble Art Gallery, Gift Shop and Gardens open year-round, Tuesdays - Sundays.
-The Museum is closed Mondays and major holidays (New Year's Day, Easter, July 4, Thanksgiving, Christmas Outdoor Cafe Flo opens during Museum hours May - October.
-Chadwick Art Studio and Rafal Landscape Center open during Museum hours April-Oct.
+Dates of Operation: Historic House, Krieble Art Gallery, Gift Shop and Gardens open year-round, Tue.-Sun.
+The museum is closed Mon., and major holidays.
+Outdoor Cafe Flo open May-Oct., during museum hours.
+Chadwick Art Studio and Rafal Landscape Center open April-Oct., during museum hours.